10up/gutenberg-best-practices/training/Block-Based-Themes/06-render-filters-and-block-styles.md

 ## Takeaways

 - The `render_block` filter lets you modify any block's HTML output on the frontend.
-- `WP_HTML_Tag_Processor` is the safe way to modify block HTML.
+- `WP_HTML_Tag_Processor` is the safe way to modify block HTML attributes.
 Avoid string manipulation where possible.
+Regex is the fallback when you need to rewrite the tag itself.
 - Use `render_block_{block-name}` for targeted filters, `render_block` for broad ones.
 - `unregisterBlockStyle()` + `domReady()` removes unwanted core block styles from the editor.
 - The editor-only JS entry point (`block-extensions.js`) is where editor customizations live.